There are many benefits of using advanced ceramics in high temperature applications:

 The unique properties of Nextel can help you improve equipment reliability in some of the most challenging environments.

 Nextel ceramic fibres and textiles are increasingly used in the development of continuous fibre reinforced composite materials, including Ceramic Matrix Composites (CMC), Polymer Matrix Composites (PMC) and Metal Matrix Composites (MMC).

-Further information available in this literature and in the Technical Reference Guide.
+Further information is available in this literature and in the Technical Reference Guide.